kaanbuyukdemirci/hate-speech-dataset-JL-Hate/README.md

 # About The Project
 This project contains a hate speech dataset that supports sequence and token classification.
 It also contains the scripts to train a ConvBERT and Distil RoBERTa model, and evaluate the results.
 You can access the full dataset in *data\initial_data*.
+You can access the annotations in *data\annotated_data*.

 # Usage
 Here are the files and their uses: